grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 1. Click **Add** then copy the key value.
 This is the OAuth client secret.

-2. You can define the required Application Roles for Grafana [using the Azure Portal](#configure-application-roles-for-grafana-on-the-azure-portal) or [using the manifest file](#configure-application-roles-for-grafana-in-the-manifest-file).
+1. Define the required application roles for Grafana [using the Azure Portal](#configure-application-roles-for-grafana-on-the-azure-portal) or [using the manifest file](#configure-application-roles-for-grafana-in-the-manifest-file).

-3. Go to **Azure Active Directory** and then to **Enterprise Applications**.
-Search for your application and click on it.
+1. Go to **Azure Active Directory** and then to **Enterprise Applications**.

+1. Search for your application and click it.

 4. Click on **Users and Groups** and add Users/Groups to the Grafana roles by using **Add User**.

-#### Configure Application roles for Grafana on the Azure Portal
+#### Configure application roles for Grafana in the Azure Portal

-In this seciont we'll go through how to setup basic Appplication roles for Grafana from the Azure Portal.
-More info can be found [here](https://learn.microsoft.com/en-us/entra/identity-platform/howto-add-app-roles-in-apps):
+This section describes setting up basic application roles for Grafana within the Azure Portal.
+For more information, refer [Add app roles to your application and receive them in the token](https://learn.microsoft.com/en-us/entra/identity-platform/howto-add-app-roles-in-apps).

-1. Go to **App Registrations**.
-Search for your application and click on it.
+1. Go to **App Registrations**, search for your application, and click it.

-1. Click on **App roles** and then **Create app role**.
+1. Click **App roles** and then **Create app role**.

 1. Define a role corresponding to each Grafana role: Viewer, Editor, and Admin.